Contemporary Philosophical Perspectives on the Cosmological Constant: The methodology of cosmology

 \section{The methodology of cosmology}

 Cosmologists typically take $\Lambda$CDM as the basis for further research, akin to the first step in a series of approximations that hopefully converge towards ever greater detail and fidelity.
-Yet several of its features raise challenges to this view, ranging from inconsistent parameter measurements (such as the $H_0$ tension) to our topic, the need for a non-zero $\Lambda$.\footnote{A true cosmological constant does not vary throughout spacetime, so $\Lambda$ would in this sense be a universal parameter.
+Yet several of its features raise challenges to this view.
+Recently high-precision measurements of the parameters of the $\Lambda$CDM model have revealed systematic discrepancies, with that between ``local'' and ``global'' measurements of $H_0$ sparking considerable interest and debate.\footnote{See, for example, \textcite{di2021realm} for a recent review of proposed solutions, and \textcite{smeenktrouble,gueguen2022crack} for philosophical discussions.} This line of inquiry may force profound revisions of $\Lambda$CDM if these discrepancies persist as sources of systematic uncertainty are brought under control, a possibility we will set aside for this paper.
+The need for a non-zero $\Lambda$, the focus of our discussion, is also often taken to count against $\Lambda$CDM.\footnote{A true cosmological constant does not vary throughout spacetime, so $\Lambda$ would in this sense be a universal parameter.
 We follow common practice in using ``dark energy'' to describe a dynamical contribution that can be well-approximated by a non-zero $\Lambda$ in Einstein's field equations, but can vary slowly at large spatio-temporal scales.} Should we regard $\Lambda$, a free parameter to be fixed by observations, as an \textit{ad hoc} modification to save the standard model, and methodologically unsound?
 Does the need to introduce new, otherwise undetected types of matter and energy ($\Lambda$ as well as dark matter) reflect striking discoveries, or is it instead the sign of a degenerating research program?
 Philosophers have long aimed to provide guidance on such questions, based on elucidating good methodology and showing how it contributes to progress.
-Recently some cosmologists have turned to the ideas of mid-twentieth century philosophers such as Popper, Kuhn, and Lakatos to answer such questions \parencite{merritt2020philosophical}.
-While we applaud this philosophical turn, on our view more recent work in philosophy of science supports a richer and more insightful analysis.
+These questions are challenging due to the distinctive aspects of cosmology compared to other domains of physics.\footnote{George Ellis has returned to this theme periodically, see for example \textcite{ELLIS2014}, as well as \textcite{goenner2010kind}.
+Recently some cosmologists have turned to the ideas of mid-twentieth century philosophers such as Popper, Kuhn, and Lakatos to answer questions regarding the appropriate method \parencite{merritt2020philosophical}.} While we applaud this philosophical turn, on our view more recent work in philosophy of science supports a richer and more insightful analysis.
 Drawing on what we take to be the best current accounts of scientific methodology, we will contextualize debates regarding $\Lambda$ as disagreements over the best methodology for dealing with anomalies in cosmology, the most preferred types of explanations, and ways to deal with lack of direct evidence.
 These are debates over the ``rules of the game'' of inquiry into the large-scale features of our universe.